rightjs/rightjs-docs/docs/en/plugins/drag-and-drop/droppable.md

 overlapSize | 0.5               | the overlapping level, 0 for nothing 1 for the whole thing
-allowClass  | 'droppable-allow' | CSS class for elements that should accept draggables denyClass   | 'droppable-deny'  | CSS class for elements that shouldn't accept a draggables relName     | 'droppable'       | automatically discovered items feature key
+allowClass  | 'droppable-allow' | CSS class for elements that should accept draggables denyClass   | 'droppable-deny'  | CSS class for elements that shouldn't accept a draggables relName     | 'droppable'       | automatically initialized items feature key

 As usual you can specify them as initialization options for every particular droppable unit or customize the `Draggable.Options` in order to change the global settings.